A Valentine's Activity Your Class Will Love

 helping the teacher see each of his students through different sets of eyes

-Sadly, Barbara Robinson passed away on July 9, 2013 but her contribution to the world of children’s literature will forever be loved.
+Sadly, Barbara Robinson passed away on July 9, 2013, but her contributions to the world of children's literature will forever be loved.

 I can't wait to see you next week.